-Prior to joining Mount Sinai in 2009, Dr. Oh served as Clinical Director of the Lank Center for Genitourinary Oncology and directed the Gelb Center for Translational Research at the Dana-Farber Cancer Institute and Harvard Medical School in Boston.
+Prior to joining Mount Sinai, Dr. Oh served as Clinical Director of the Lank Center for Genitourinary Oncology and directed the Gelb Center for Translational Research at the Dana-Farber Cancer Institute and Harvard Medical School in Boston.
 He was also the founding Chair of the Data and Safety Monitoring Committee for Phase I/II Trials at the Dana-Farber/Harvard Cancer Center.
 In addition to his roles as a widely respected clinician, researcher, and principal investigator of multiple clinical trials, Dr. Oh developed large clinical databases and specimen biorepositories for genitourinary cancers at both the Harvard’s Dana-Farber Cancer Institute and Mount Sinai.

 Qi Pan, Ph.D., has over 14 years of experience in biotech and pharmaceutical R&D and gained in-depth knowledge on oncology and biotherapeutic drug discovery and development.
 Prior to Sema4, she was VP of R&D at Legend Biotech, a leading biotech company in the development of BCMA CAR-T therapy to treat multiple myeloma.
 At Legend Biotech, Qi led a team of scientists to work on innovative CAR-T preclinical research portfolio aiming to cure both hematological and solid tumors, and she was also responsible in setting Legend Biotech’s cancer immunotherapy R&D strategies.
 Previously, Qi worked in pharmaceutical companies such as Genentech and Boehringer Ingelheim and had led project teams to deliver multiple high quality biotherapeutic molecules from research to clinical development, including cancer indications and auto-immune indications.
 At Boehringer Ingelheim, Qi was also responsible for leading exploratory biotherapeutic portfolio for Tumor Immunology and Immune Modulation.
 Qi received her Ph.D. from Harvard University in the field of molecular and cellular biology.